rarebreed/mercury/README.md

 I do, the more people say [how many workarounds][-sitept] you need to do for things, not to mention all the boilerplate code.

 Mobx seems to be a promising alternative.
 It is a FRP based library to handle state management.
 Reactive programming is really nice and it solves many asynchronous _and_ state related problems.
-The problem is it takes a lot of getting used to.
 Most programmers are not familiar with either functional or asynchronous programming, then you throw on top of that, the idea that state does not belong to any object!
 In reactive programming, state flows through the system, and interested objects assign themselves (subscribe) to this stream of ever flowing data.

 Mobx hides a lot of this complexity, but I've also heard that is its problem.
 There's too much "magic" going on.
-Using plain old rxjs would allow you to reimplement a lot of the same functionality albeit with more upfront work.
-You'd have to lay down the pipes so to speak, but there wouldn't be any magic either.
 And inevitably, when you start debugging stuff, you need to know how those inner layers work anyway.

 I will show an actual rxjs example at the end for how to use rxjs for state management